thebjorn/pydeps/README.rst

 Version history
 ---------------
+**Version 3.0.8** The target can now be given as an importable module name (``pydeps pandas``) and not only as a path -- paths still win if both would match.
+Directories without an ``__init__.py`` are also analyzed correctly when pointed at directly, which fixes nested namespace packages.
+Thanks to postcoital-solitaire_ for the report in #284.

 **Version 3.0.7** Discover PEP 420 implicit namespace packages — directories without an ``__init__.py`` are now treated as namespace packages, and the modules under them appear in the dependency graph.
 Thanks to gdetrez_ for